 Just make sure that you don’t cross that ‘creepy line.’
 Try to be relevant and useful.
 Don’t overuse the personalization.

 Who your target audience is?
 What tone of voice do you use communicating with your customers on social media and via emails?
 You should keep your tone of voice consistent across all communication channels, and your chatbot is not an exception.
+Setting the right tone of readability is preferable for content optimization.
+Whenever the target audience lands on your chatbot the Tone of voice should be user friendly.

 Let’s say your target audience is law students.
 Your tone of voice can be friendly and informal.
 Can you use internet slang, informal expressions, and emojis in your chatbot’s script?
 Definitely.